top of page

 Community Science Fellow (Gulf of Maine Research Institute)

 Evan is a first-generation Dominican who grew up in Brookline, Massachusetts.
 At the start of his career, Evan aimed to transform his eco-anxiety into action through science, graduating from Vassar College with a degree in biochemistry, then working as a post-baccalaureate researcher in a plant microbiology lab at Stanford University.
 While passionate about science, Evan found that lab work lacked the direct community impact he sought, leading him to pursue a career in conservation.
-With experience teaching science lessons at museums and spearheading sustainability projects with the National Parks of Boston, he now aims to integrate art, science, and education to empower communities in mitigating and adapting to the climate crisis, and is thrilled to be doing so this year with the Resilience Corps.
+With experience teaching science lessons at museums and spearheading sustainability projects with the National Parks of Boston, he now aims to integrate art, science, and education to empower communities in mitigating and adapting to increasingly extreme weather patterns, and is thrilled to be doing so this year with the Resilience Corps.
 Outside of work, you can find Evan climbing trees, hugging trees, making art, or obsessing over the TV show Survivor.

 Audrey Pyper